 An Aboriginal Folktale of the Fish of “Forbidden Love”

 Long ago in the dream time there were no fish, so the people lived on animals, roots and berries.
 They were all content.
-That is, except for Boodi and Yalima; young lovers who wanted to marry but were forbidden because their tribe required Yalima to marry an elder so she could take care of him.
+That is, except for Boodi and Yalima; young lovers who wanted to marry.
+However, they were forbidden because their tribe required Yalima to marry an elder so she could take care of him.
 Determined to be together, Boodi and Yalima ran away, knowing that to go against the Elders was punishable by death.

 They ran far and wide, but were relentlessly chased by the tribal elders.
 Eventually, they came to the edge of the land where the water began, and they knew that in order to survive, they would have to stand their ground.